alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/integration.md

 You can generate an OAuth token in TIBCO Cloud.
 Access tokens are time-limited (which can actually be a disadvantage), revocable, Bearer security tokens allowing access to specific domains.
 They are passed in each REST request in the authorization header by using the Bearer scheme.

-> `curl -X GET "https://integration.tci-devops.tibcoapps.net/extercom/gsbc/01EV73S4BGTC596M2FB8PYRMXQ/tci/csq64ekzihqnzuomkqu7evg7emkrdlqt/book1/1?query1=david" -H "accept: application/json" -H "Authorization: Bearer CIC~Rk9xZC44-cModboJ6McMFE5D"`
+>curl -X GET "https://integration.tci-devops.tibcoapps.net/extercom/gsbc/01EV73S4BGTC596M2FB8PYRMXQ/tci/csq64ekzihqnzuomkqu7evg7emkrdlqt/book1/1?query1=david" -H "accept: application/json" -H "Authorization: Bearer CIC~Rk9xZC44-cModboJ6McMFE5D"
->-
+>
 >*For example, the above REST call using curl passes an OAuth token in an authorization header to access an endpoint*

-**1.**  Generate an OAuth access token: in order to do that, log in to TIBCO Cloud and click **OAuth Access Tokens** on the **Settings** tab in the  menu.
+**1.**  Generate an OAuth access token: in order to do that, log in to TIBCO Cloud and click **OAuth Access Tokens** on the **Settings** tab in the **My Profile**  menu.
 To add a new token, click the **Add new token** link.
 Then, In the **Generate OAuth2 token** window, fill in the token name and select one or more domains for which the access token applies (Integration).
 Lastly, select a maximum validityand click **Generate**.